shivannis/xandr-docs-public/xandr-docs/monetize/seller-podded-video-report.md

 - Last Month
 - Quarter to Date

 To run a report for a custom time frame, set the `Start Date` and `End Date` fields in your report request.
 For more details about these fields, see [Report Service](../bidders/report-service.md).

+> [!NOTE]
+> The timestamp this report uses is the hour that Microsoft Advertising received the ad request for the pod.
+It means that if a pod was requested at hour 05 and impressions rendered at hour 07, then the pod count, impressions, and video events will report together at hour 05.
+It means pods that playback cross-hour boundaries are reported in the same hour, and it ensures metrics such as impressions per pod are calculated accurately on pre-cached integrations.

 ## Intervals

 Intervals determine how your data is grouped together into rows in the report response.
 The following is a complete list of intervals available for reports.
 However, all intervals are not available for every report.

 - Hourly: Data is grouped into rows by the hour.
 - Daily: Data is grouped into rows by the day.
 - Monthly: Data is grouped into rows by the month.
 - Cumulative: Data is grouped together in one figure, covering the entire selected time range.

 ## Data retention period

 This report's data is retained for 420 days.
 For more information about how quickly reporting data is processed, see [Availability of Reporting Data](availability-of-reporting-data.md).

 ## Dimensions